gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 ### Modern CLI commands

 We already made it very far and your terminal experience should have improved a lot by now.
-For being productive in the terminal you should master the pre-installed tools like `find`, `grep`, `sed`, `ls`, `cd`, `cat`, `less` etc.
-Additionally to the classic tools, modern alternatives exist which provides a contemporary user experience.
+To get most out of the _shell_, you should master the pre-installed tools like `find`, `grep`, `sed`, `ls`, `cd`, `cat`, `less` etc. Additionally to the classic tools, modern alternatives exist which provides a contemporary user experience.
 Below you can find my favorite tools which have the biggest impact on my daily workflow:

 - [fzf](https://github.com/junegunn/fzf), an interactive shell command history search tool on steroids, it completely changed the way how I use the shell